jobdata

 Data Download URLs

 Data download URLs are generated with unique download access keys to maintain privacy and allow programmatic access.
-Every file represents its API endpoint counterpart with all the same attributes that are available through the access pro subscription package.
-In addition to that and to maintain all object relationships there are the following tables that reflect many-to-many relations ships between the job table and its counterparts:
+Every file represents its API endpoint counterpart with all the same attributes that are available through the access pro subscription package (except for the description_string and location_string values; drop us a quick email if you need these included as well).

 • job_job_types.csv: Contains all applicable job types for every job.